StephanErb/pawesome/README.rst

 ---------------

 The following command sequence will upload code and documetation to the given Devpi server.
-Packages are uploaded as wheel and source distributions.
+Packages are uploaded as wheels and source distributions.
 Upload settings are defined in `setup.cfg`.

 .. code:: bash